American Horror Story: NYC: Streaming

 New episodes of American Horror Story were made available for streaming on Hulu the day after their FX premiere.
 Beginning October 20, the first two episodes of the new season were released on Hulu.
 Internationally, the series was made available to stream on Disney+.

 Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, announced that American Horror Story was the fifth most-anticipated returning television series of October 2022.
 The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, said that it ranked as the tenth most-streamed program during the week ending October 26.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that American Horror Story was the fifth most-streamed television show in the United States from October 24–30, and it remained in the top ten from October 31 to November 13.
 Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that American Horror Story was the most in-demand horror series in the U.S. during September 2022, with 26.4 times the average series demand.
 The series ranked ahead of other horror titles, including Hannibal, which placed second, and Chucky, which placed third.
 American Horror Story subsequently became one of the most in-demand horror series of 2022, according to Parrot Analytic.

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that American Horror Story: NYC garnered 235 million minutes of watch time, averaging 23.5 million minutes viewed per episode, between May 1, 2024, and August 31, 2026.